nicoleburke/nicoleburke.github.io/_pages/aboutme.md

 ---
 ## About Me

 I am a fifth year PhD student in Developmental Psychology at the University of Chicago working with [Dr. Amanda Woodward](http://woodwardlab.uchicago.edu/) and [Dr. Susan Goldin-Meadow](https://voices.uchicago.edu/goldinmeadowlab/).
 I am interested in early infant social cognition.
-In my dissertation, I am exploring infant social networks - I hope to describe the nature and structure present in infant social networks as well as explore how social relationships impact early social cognition.
+In my dissertation, I am exploring infants' and young children's social networks - I hope to describe the nature and structure present in young children's social networks as well as explore how social networks impact early social cognition.
 I argue that social networks are the best tool for characterizing young children's early social experience.

 Feel free to contact me at [nicoleburke@uchicago.edu](mailto:nicoleburke@uchicago.edu) or click [here](https://nicoleburke.github.io/research/) to learn more about my research.